The tent caterpillar is a medium-sized moth larva that occurs in great profusion around the world.

 Their habits are also quite different.
 For example, gypsy moth larvae don’t build tents.

 Gypsy moth larvae pose a serious threat to commercial cranberry production.
-Tent caterpillars do not typically live on cranberry bushes.
+Tent worms do not typically live on cranberry bushes.

 Also, gypsy moth caterpillars have very different markings than any species of tent caterpillar.

 You can recognize them by their very distinct red and blue dots.